Table of Contents

 Transactions Conducted Remotely

 Libro offers certain products or services Remotely.
-Any phone, internet or other third party connection costs are your responsibility.
-By providing your Electronic Signature in any form, you irrevocably authorize the completion of the requested transactions including but not limited to your usage of ATMs and IVR services.
+Any phone, internet or other third-party connection costs are your responsibility.
+By providing your Electronic Signature in any form, you irrevocably authorize the completion of the requested transactions including but not limited to your usage of ATMs.
 Use of an Electronic Signature is the legal equivalent of written signed instructions.
-For more details see the previous sections “Electronic Signatures” and “Fax Signatures”.
+For more details see the previous section “Electronic Signatures”.